Challenges and Rewards of Traveling in 2022

-The Chase Sapphire Preferred® Card recently increased their introductory offer.
-This card currently enables you to earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+The Chase Sapphire Preferred® Card currently enables you to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 The simplest way to use these points is to book travel directly through the portal on the Chase website.
-Here the eighty thousand points have a value of at least $1,000.
+Here the sixty thousand points have a value of at least $750.

 You can also transfer the points to a number of travel partners.
 There are times when this method of redemption can provide considerably more value.
 Chase Ultimate Rewards partners with Hyatt, IHG, and Marriott hotel chains and eleven different airlines.

 Another way Ultimate Rewads points can be valuable is to supplement points earned with hotel or airline brand specific cards.
 You can move small blocks of Ultimate Rewards points to these partners.